project-allocator/project-allocator/backend/README.md

 - `.env`
   - Sets up environment variables for local development
   - Environment variables for production development are provided via Appvia Wayfinder
-- `config.yaml`
-  - Configuration for the Project Allocator
-  - See the deployment repository for more details

 ## Development Guide